steineggerlab/Metabuli/README.md

 * Options
-   --threads : The number of threads to utilize (all by default) --remove-unclassified : Remove unclassified reads --exclude-taxid : Remove list of taxids as well as its children (e.g., 1758,9685,1234) --select-taxid : Select list of taxids as well as its children (e.g., 1758,9685,1234) --select-columns : Select list of columns with number and handle full lineage as 7 (generated if absent) (e.g., 2,5,7,3) --report : Write report of refined classification file --rank : Adjust classification to the specified rank --rank-file-type : Choose how to handle reads assigned to higher taxonomic ranks when using the --rank option.
-[0: exclude higher rank, 1: include higher rank, 2: make separate file for higher rank classification]
+   --threads : The number of threads to utilize (all by default) --min-score : Remove classifications with score below this value --remove-unclassified : Remove unclassified reads --exclude-taxid : Remove list of taxids as well as its children (e.g., 1758,9685) --select-taxid : Select list of taxids as well as its children (e.g., 1758,9685) --select-columns : Select list of columns with number and handle full lineage as 7 (generated if absent) (e.g., 2,5,7,3) --report : Write report of refined classification results --rank : Adjust classification to the specified rank --rank-file-type : Choose how to handle classifications at higher ranks when using --rank option.
+        [0: exclude them, 1: include them, 2: make separate file for them]

 ```
 #### Output